 Reforming waste management

-Read more under 'Development of policy guidance for Energy from Waste facilities'
+Read more below under 'Development of policy guidance for Energy from Waste facilities'

 South Australia has introduced many waste management reforms over the past decade that have successfully promoted resource recovery in our state and established our reputation as a leader in this field.